Doris24/ChatApp/README.md

 ## Key Features
 - Start screen:
-    - input a user name
+    - Input a user name
-    - choose a background color
+    - Choose a background color
-    - enter the chat
+    - Enter the chat
 - Chat screen:
-    - all users can communicate in a single chat room
+    - All users can communicate in a single chat room
-    - users are able to send
+    - Users are able to send
         - text messages
         - take a photo
         - choose a saved photo
-        - send their location
+        - send their location data
+        - view the communication offline

 ## Technologies
 - React Native